No makes found.

 External (also called “inline”) fuel pumps are located outside of the fuel tank, and usually mounted to the frame of the vehicle.
 This type of pump can be used in two different ways.
 Sometimes they are the only fuel pump within the fuel system, but other times they are the “main” high volume fuel pump with a “helper” in-tank fuel pump as a fuel feed for them.
 This allows high powered engines to maintain the fuel pressure and volume that they require during “spirited” driving conditions.
 External fuel pumps are obviously easier to replace because the gas tank doesn't need to be touched.

 In the vast majority of cases when a fuel pump assembly needs to be replaced, the engine itself won’t run because it isn’t receiving any fuel.
 So, that is when a replacement fuel pump would be needed.
 Now, why do they actually break in the first place?
 Well, electric fuel pumps can be damaged from a few different things.
 Age and wear are the most common reasons, but experience says that clogged up fuel socks / filters, and constantly empty fuel tanks will shorten the life of fuel pumps as well.
+One way to check to see if you fuel pump is running is to turn the car into the "on" position and listen for a humming sound coming from the fuel tank a few seconds later.
+If you don't hear anything, there's a chance you may have a faulty fuel pump.

 Replacing a fuel pump assembly can be really easy or a giant headache depending on the vehicle that you are working on.
-Most mechanical pumps on gas engines can easily be replaced by any do-it-yourselfer in their driveway.
+Most mechanical pumps on gas engines can be easily replaced by any do-it-yourselfer in their driveway.
 Mechanical fuel pumps for diesel engines are far more complicated and are probably best left to the advanced do-it-yourselfer or a reputable diesel repair shop.
 Electric fuel pump replacement difficulty can be hit or miss depending on the vehicle.
 Some are a drama free 15 minute procedure, and some can easily take up an entire day.
 Grabbing a service manual for your vehicle or doing some good old fashion searching online - including here at 1AAuto.com - can help guide you on your fuel pump replacement journey.